Private AI Assistant

 Is GuideLayer fully offline?

 No. It's local-first, not air-gapped.
-Inference uses your existing AI sign-ins, with optional metered API fallback.
+Inference uses your Codex subscription or Claude API key.
 Privacy Center controls memory, screenshots, and incognito sessions.

 Where are my API keys stored?